Radicales K: Decline

 After the 2011 general elections, several K radicals regretted having been part of that political space, turning once again to the opposition UCR.
 Such is the case of Miguel Saiz, former governor of Río Negro, who declared: "My commitment to the Concertación ended in December 2011".

 Resurgence

 In March 2015, dissatisfied with the UCR's alliance with Mauricio Macri's Republican Proposal (PRO), the National Alfonsinist Movement (MNA) led by Leopoldo Moreau joined the Front for Victory.
 For this reason, Ernesto Sanz, the president of the UCR, announced the expulsion of Moreau from the party, That same year, the MNA officialized its incorporation into the Front for Victory in an event in which President Cristina Fernández de Kirchner took part.
 Professor Gustavo Melella was reelected as mayor of the city of Río Grande in 2015, through the FORJA Concertación Party.
-During the presidency of Alberto Fernández, Ricardo Alfonsin was appointed as the Ambassador to Spain.
+During the presidency of Alberto Fernández, Ricardo Alfonsin (who ironically faced against Fernández de Kirchner in the 2011 presidential election) was appointed as the Ambassador to Spain.